woo-x/merkle-tree/Readme.md

-# The merkle tree validate sample code
+# WOO X merkle tree validation sample code

 The sample code demonstrate how to validate the merkle tree.
 The sample code is written in Java, it consists of only 1 java file `MerkleCheck.java`.